 Drug Defense Attorney

 Drug charges carry a wide range of serious penalties, including jail time, fines, loss of driving privileges and required counseling, education and/or therapy.
-Much like DUI cases, drug offenses often involve complex law enforcement search and seizure action issues, as well as scientific and technical examination of drugs seized and tested by crime laboratories.
+Much like DUI cases, drug offenses often involve complex law enforcement search and seizure action issues, as well as scientific and technical examination of drugs seized and tested by crime laboratories, which is why you should not delay in reaching out to a Fairfax Drug Defense Attorney at Leary Law.

 Marijuana is legal in other states.
 Isn’t it legal to possess marijuana in Virginia?